uptonking/note4yaoo/read-docs-react-p6-hooks.md

   - Instead of thinking in terms of “mounting” and “updating”, you might find it easier to think that effects happen “after render”.
   - React guarantees the DOM has been updated by the time it runs the effects.
 - The function passed to `useEffect` is going to be different on every render.
 This is intentional.
-  - This is what lets us read the count value from inside the effect without worrying about it getting stale.
+  - This is what lets us read the latest state value `count` from inside the effect without worrying about it getting stale.
   - Every time we re-render, we schedule a different effect, replacing the previous one.
-  - In a way, this makes the effects behave more like a part of the render result — each effect “belongs” to a particular render
+  - In a way, this makes the effects behave more like a part of the render result - each effect “belongs” to a particular render
 - Unlike `componentDidMount` or `componentDidUpdate`, effects scheduled with `useEffect` don’t block the browser from updating the screen.
   - The majority of effects don’t need to happen synchronously.
   - In the uncommon cases where they do (such as measuring the layout), there is a separate `useLayoutEffect` Hook with an API identical to useEffect.